pallets/click/docs/commands.rst

 command itself.
 The sync command only accepts its own arguments.

 This allows tools to act completely independent of each other.
-But how does on command talk to a nested on?
+But how does one command talk to a nested one?
 The answer to this is the :class:`Context`.

-Each time a command invokes a new context is created and linked with the parent context.
+Each time a command is invoked a new context is created and linked with the parent context.
 Normally you can't see these contexts, but they are there.
 Contexts are passed to parameter callbacks together with the value automatically.
 Commands can also ask for the context to be passed